-Hydrogen is an extremely dangerous gas to have floating through a home because it causes several different safety hazards, including fire and asphyxiation.
-Like carbon monoxide, hydrogen is colorless and odorless, making it nearly possible to detect without a monitor or alarm system.
+Hydrogen is an extremely dangerous gas to have to float through home because it causes several different safety hazards, including fire and asphyxiation.
+Like carbon monoxide, hydrogen is colourless and odourless, making it nearly possible to detect without a monitor or alarm system.

 One of the most dangerous aspects of hydrogen is that it is very light and wispy, which allows it to migrate through very small cracks or openings where it may come into contact with open flames, such as pilot lights on the oven, water heater or other natural-gas appliances.
 However, it is so volatile that it can be ignited by something as small as a spark of static electricity.

 Although very little research has been done on the health effects of long-term hydrogen exposure, it is believed to cause some short-term medical problems, including nausea, headaches, vertigo and difficulty breathing.